-Today, where digital transformation has become a part of daily life practices and the business world, the degree of destruction caused by cyber threats is increasing day by day.
-As cyber attackers resort to new ways of creating cases of data breaches and gaining full control over sensitive data, there are a number of precautions that organizations must take.
+Today, when digital transformation has become a part of daily life and the business world, the degree of damage caused by cyber threats is increasing day by day.
+As cyber attackers resort to new ways of creating data breaches and gaining full control over sensitive data, there are a number of precautions that organizations must take.
 So how do cyber attackers carry out these breach attempts, which IT infrastructure components are targeted the most?

-Data breaches that create access security problems mostly occur as a result of human errors and the capture of privileged account information as a result of both internal and external interventions.
-These leaks, which cover the breaches of data security protocols, make it easier for cyber attackers to gain access to critical systems, company databases and sensitive data fields.
-That's why organizations need to have an advanced access control system.
+Data breaches that create access security problems mostly occur as a result of human error and the capture of privileged account information as a result of both internal and external interventions.
+These leaks, which cover the breach of data security protocols, make it easier for cyber attackers to gain access to critical systems, company databases, and sensitive data.
+That is why organizations need to have an advanced access control system.

-Access control is extremely important in terms of information, data and network security.
-Access control, which is a part of all three components within the IT infrastructure, minimizes the risk of cyber attacks that may arise from authorized access to devices and servers.
-The main purpose of access control, which allows you to regulate and control the persons who have viewed or who can use any data within the network, is to keep critical chunks of data safe.
+Access control is extremely important in terms of information, data, and network security.
+Access control, which is a part of all the components within the IT infrastructure, minimizes the risk of cyber attacks that may arise from unauthorized access to devices and servers.
+The main purpose of access control, which allows you to regulate and control the persons who can view or use any data within the network, is to keep critical data safe.

-In addition, access control has obligations regarding legal compliance, depending on the nature of your organization.
-The said obligations are as follows:
+In addition, access control has implications regarding legal compliance regulations, depending on the nature of your organization, such as:

-Physical and logical access control has five key components that limit access to critical chunks of data for your organization:
+Physical and logical access control has five key components that limit access to critical data for your organization:

 Access control can be discussed under two main headings in terms of providing physical security and cybersecurity:

 An organization should use both physical and logical access control simultaneously.
-Physical access control enables controlling the buildings and the areas employees have access to and the duration of their use of these areas, while logical access control enables controlling the movements within the network, the access to critical data areas and the logins to privileged accounts.
+Physical access control enables the control of the buildings and the areas employees have access to and the duration of their use of these areas, while logical access control enables controlling the movements within the network, the access to critical data areas, and the logins to privileged accounts.

-Privileged Access Management solutions enable you to efficiently manage privileged accounts, authorized accesses, passwords, user names, critical data and digital business processes that need to be audited in the logical access management process.
-Privileged Access Management (PAM) systems, which offer the opportunity to do 24/7 monitoring and intervene when needed, are of critical importance in the protection of privileged accounts, which is extremely important in terms of data and access security.
+Privileged Access Management solutions enable you to efficiently manage privileged accounts, authorized access, passwords, usernames, critical data, and digital business processes that need to be audited in the logical access management process.
+Privileged Access Management (PAM) systems offer the ability to do 24/7 monitoring and intervene when needed and are of critical importance in the protection of privileged accounts, which is extremely important in terms of data and access security.

-Single Connect, our Privileged Access Management product, fully meets the needs of organizations in terms of logical access control, thanks to the modules it incorporates.
+Single Connect, our Privileged Access Management solution, fully meets the needs of organizations in terms of logical access control, thanks to the modules it incorporates.

 The Privileged Session Manager module of Single Connect allows you to control all privileged sessions on the network.
 Two-Factor Authentication, on the other hand, requires simultaneous verification of location and time from users who request privileged access.
 Users who cannot verify location and time simultaneously are not granted access.
-Database Access Management allows you to control the administrator movements on critical databases, while Dynamic Data Masking creates the opportunity to mask all movements on the network.
-Finally, Privileged Task Automation increases the efficiency of the workflow by automating routine tasks.
+The Database Access Manager allows you to control the administrator movements on critical databases, while Dynamic Data Masking allows you to mask all data on the network.
+Finally, Privileged Task Automation increases the efficiency of workflows by automating routine tasks.
 Thus, the business becomes more sustainable.

-If you want to ensure access control by using a PAM product and to introduce the best end-to-end protection from unauthorized access for the critical data in your IT infrastructure, you can benefit from Single Connect, one of the world's most comprehensive PAM solutions; and you can take advantage of the superior features of Single Connect, an access control system that plays an important role in minimizing cybersecurity threat and ensures 24/7 control over privileged access.
+If you want to ensure access control by using a PAM solution and to introduce the best end-to-end protection from unauthorized access to the critical data in your IT infrastructure, you can benefit from Single Connect, one of the world's most comprehensive PAM solutions; and you can take advantage of the superior features of Single Connect, an access control system that plays an important role in minimizing cybersecurity threats and ensures 24/7 control over privileged access.

-You can contact us to get more detailed information about Single Connect and to ask any questions you may have about Privileged Access Management to our colleagues.
+Contact us to get more detailed information about Single Connect and discuss Privileged Access Management with our team of experts.